-For this practical reason, we are committed to taking steps to harmonise approaches where benefits accrue to Northern Ireland consumers.
+For this practical reason, we will consider further steps to harmonise approaches where benefits accrue to Northern Ireland consumers.

 During 2012-13 we will carry out projects that deliver the benefits of harmonisation and co-operation for energy consumers.

 Outcome: Deliver the benefits of harmonization and co-operation to consumers